apache/seatunnel-website/faq/faq.md

 2. When data delay occurs, if you want the consumption speed not to be too fast, resulting in spark executor OOM, then you need to configure `spark.streaming.kafka.maxRatePerPartition` <= (`spark.executor.cores` * `spark.executor.instances`) * M / N

-3. In general, both M and N are determined, and the conclusion can be drawn from 2：The size of `spark.streaming.kafka.maxRatePerPartition` is positively correlated with the size of `spark.executor.cores` * `spark.executor.instances`, and it can be increased while increasing the resource `maxRatePerPartition` to speed up consumption.
+3. In general, both M and N are determined, and the conclusion can be drawn from 2: The size of `spark.streaming.kafka.maxRatePerPartition` is positively correlated with the size of `spark.executor.cores` * `spark.executor.instances`, and it can be increased while increasing the resource `maxRatePerPartition` to speed up consumption.

 ![kafka](/doc/image/faq.assets/kafka.png)